Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 - The number of disks that contain the files.

-- The IOPS quotas of a single disk.
+- The IOPS quotas of a single disk or NFS share.

 - The number of additional data disks possible per VM size.

-- The overall storage throughput a VM can provide.
+- The overall storage or network throughput a VM can provide.

 - The latency different Azure Storage types can provide.